Romans 2:7

 Some of the horrible things that happen to

-families are because of the sin, the error, the failure of being without
+families are because of the sin, the error, and the failure of being without

 natural affection.
 Other problems in families are caused because of what Paul